 Apple Watch keeps track of your active calories burned, and your Move ring shows that progress compared to your daily goal.

-Apple Watch: How to see calories burned, both active and passive
+Apple Watch: How to see calories burned – active, passive, and total

 - On Apple Watch head to the Activity app

-- Swipe or scroll down on the Digital Crown
+- Swipe or scroll down with the Digital Crown

 - You’ll see your active calories burned under the Move goal